mcneel/developer.rhino3d.com/_guide_topics/rhinoscript/primer-101/5-conditional-execution.md

 sdk: ['RhinoScript']
 languages: ['VBScript']
 platforms: ['Windows']
-categories: ['RhinoScript Primer']
+categories: ['RhinoScript 101']
 origin:
 order: 16
 keywords: ['rhinoscript', 'vbscript', commands']
 layout: toc-guide-page
-guide_homepage: /guides/rhinoscript/primer-101/
+guide_homepage: guides/rhinoscript/primer-101/
 ---

 ## 5.1 What if?

 What if I were to fling this rock at that bear?
 What if I were to alleviate that moose from its skin and wear it myself instead?
 It's questions like these that signify abstract thought, perhaps the most stunning of all human traits.
 It's no good actually throwing rocks at bears by the way, you're only going to upset it and severely diminish your chances of getting back to your cave by nightfall in one piece.
 As a programmer, you need to take abstract though to the next level; the very-very-conscious level.

 A major part of programming is recovering from screw-ups.
 A piece of code does not always behave in a straightforward manner and we need to catch these aberrations before they propagate too far.
 At other times we design our code to deal with more than one situation.
 In any case, there's always a lot of conditional evaluation going on, a lot of 'what if' questions.
 Let's take a look at three conditionals of varying complexity: